opencrvs/infrastructure/README.md

     ```
 8. Navigate to [http://localhost:10350/](http://localhost:10350/)
 9. Once all container images are up and running your environment will be available at https://opencrvs.localhost

+## Common issues

+### Countryconfig is failing with ImagePullBackOff

+Check image tag was set properly, use `kubectl`, adjust value in `kubernetes/opencrvs-services/values-dev.yaml`

 ---